MikeNguyenTT/tweeter/README.md

 # Tweeter Project

-A simple, single-page Twitter clone that use
+A simple, single-page application that use jQuery and AJAX to clone Twitter in a responsive design approach

 ## Setup